-You can also check the DHW website periodically to learn more about upcoming trainings and certification requirements.
+You can also check the DHW website periodically to learn more about certification requirements.
 The Department of Health and Welfare (DHW) is the certifying body for Certified Peer Support Specialists (CPSS) and for Certified Family Support Partners (CFSPs).
 If you are considering attendance at a training in another state, you must email DHW at PeerSpecCert@dhw.idaho.gov or call at 208-639-5720 to ensure the training you are pursuing will allow you to become eligible for certification in Idaho.

 Peer Support Specialist Certification takes place through the Department of Health & Welfare.
 Please understand the distinction between Peer Support Specialist Training and Peer Support Specialist Certification.

 The Department of Health & Welfare (DHW) certifies individuals AFTER they have been trained.
 You must first complete Peer Support Specialist Training, then apply for Certification as a Peer Support Specialist through the DHW process.
 Please DO NOT submit an application for certification until you have completed Peer Support Specialist Training.

 The application for Peer Support Specialist Certification can be found on the DHW website at this link, along with information about the certification process which takes place AFTER individuals have been trained.